Skip to main content

 2. FASD CHARACTERISTICS ACROSS THE LIFESPAN

-FASD is a lifelong disability.
+FASD is often an invisible disability.
 The characteristics in each person will be different depending on the timing and amount of alcohol they were exposed to during pregnancy.
 Although there is no cure, with proper supports and education, characteristics of FASD can be managed.

 It is important to note that FASD is often an invisible disability.
 This means that sometimes there are no visible signs of impairment.
 But just because there are no physical signs of FASD, that does not mean that a person does not need specialized support.